simonecesano/Minion-Task-Generator/README.md

 - when the task gets created
 - when the job gets queued

-To pass options to the role, they are defined as part of the roles hashref, as the value to the key that defines the role.
+To pass options to the role, define them as part of the roles option, like this:

-In this case:

     app->minion->add_task(some_task => task(sub { return 1 },
                                    {